-However, thanks to the smart people at Posh Adventures and their Flavor of Cuba People-to-People Tour, I’m not technically here as a tourist, and this is how Americans like me can legally travel to Cuba.
+However, I’m here on an “educational trip,” which means I’m not technically here as a tourist.
+This is how Americans like me can legally travel to Cuba.

 The 2014 loosening of sanctions was accompanied by a new ruling on the types of trips American citizens were allowed to take into Cuba.
 There are now 12 categories:

 Official business of the U.S. government, foreign governments, and certain intergovernmental organizations;